sirselim/sirselim.github.io/blog/_posts/2015-10-21-Shifting-R-libraries.markdown

 6.0G	/usr/local/lib/R/site-library/
 ```

 That's **6Gb** of R packages dominating my root directory, thanks Bioconductor!
-Actually I'm most likely to blame through my use of running `R` and `RStudio` via `sudo`, a bad habit I got into because `RStudio` was a little 'quirky' running as a normal user on Debain (though I haven't checked this in a while).
+Actually I'm most likely to blame through my running of `R` and `RStudio` via `sudo`, a bad habit I got into because `RStudio` was a little 'quirky' running as a normal user on Debain (though I haven't checked this in a while).

 After piecing together information from various searches I thought I'd document how I dealt with moving and reassigning this site-library containing the majority of my `R` packages.